lklic/idios/README.md

 server.

-## Import/export collections
+## Dump/restore collections

-The idios API includes import and export endpoints to allow for the backup/restoration, migration or out of band analysis of the collections.
-The [dump.py](./api/dump.py) script iteratively exports the entities of the collection by batch to avoid time outs.
+The idios API includes dump and restore endpoints to allow for the backup/restoration, migration or out of band analysis of the collections.
+The [dump.py](./api/dump.py) script iteratively dumps the entities of the collection by batch to avoid time outs.
 Its usage is described with the `-h` command line option.
 The resulting json files can be loaded into another Idios instance with a command like:
 ```
-for f in export-dir/*; do curl -H 'Content-Type: application/json' -d "@$f" http://localhost:4213/models/vit_b32/import; done
+for f in dump-dir/*; do curl -H 'Content-Type: application/json' -d "@$f" http://localhost:4213/models/vit_b32/restore; done
 ```

 ## Orders of magnitudes